radioarcane/darkcastlefest/src/content/performers/blood-dance.md

    twitter: "https://www.twitter.com/BloodDanceBand1"
    soundcloud: "https://soundcloud.com/blood-dance"
    official: "http://blood-dance.com"
-description: "Blood dance is a Gothic Rock, Dark Wave band formed in Mexico City in 2016."
+description: "Blood Dance is a Gothic Rock, Dark Wave band formed in Mexico City in 2016."
+seoDescription: "Get ready to experience the dark and enchanting sounds of Blood Dance at Dark Castle Fest 2024, all the way from Mexico City, Mexico!
+We're thrilled to host this Gothic Rock and Dark Wave sensation, offering you a rare opportunity to witness their live performance in Louisville.
+Hailing from the thriving Gothic scene of CDMX, Blood Dance brings a unique flavor to Art Sanctuary, adding another compelling reason not to miss this festival."
 ref: "https://musicbrainz.org/artist/1afea110-9a38-4dc2-aa01-d5311a0769f1"
 ---